Neocolonialism: Cultural approaches

 Although the concept of neocolonialism was originally developed within a Marxist theoretical framework and is generally employed by the political left, the term "neocolonialism" is found in other theoretical frameworks.

+Cultural neocolonialism

+Scholars argue that cultural neocolonialism occurs when ideas, values, and knowledge systems originating from former colonial powers are promoted as universally valid, which ends up marginalising local cultural practices and ways of knowing in the global South.
+This influence often appears in development programs, humanitarian initiatives, and educational systems that prioritise Euro-American concepts of modernity, rationality, and progress.
+This cultural dominance can shape how communities understand gender roles, family structures, and social norms, especially when Western NGOs or religious organisations promote gender and sexuality frameworks that do not align with local histories or Indigenous identities.

+Critics argue that cultural neocolonialism reinforces global power hierarchies by deciding which identities, languages, and ways of knowing are seen as legitimate or "modern," and by limiting the ability of postcolonial societies to interpret their own cultural, social, and political realities on their own terms.

 Coloniality

 "Coloniality" claims that knowledge production is strongly influenced by the context of the person producing the knowledge and that this has further disadvantaged developing countries with limited knowledge production infrastructure.
 It originated among critics of subaltern theories, which, although strongly de-colonial, are less concerned with the source of knowledge.